-How to design a Bed and Breakfast: here is the complete guide with standard references, minimum dimensions, layouts, dwg examples and 3D BIM models to download
+How to design a Bed and Breakfast: here is the complete guide with standard references, minimum dimensions, layouts, and a 3D BIM model to download

 Bed and Breakfast design operations can occasionally result challenging, since they involve existing buildings and, thus, relating construction constraints.